Brian C. Kalt: The Perfect Crime

 Then there was the mockumentary Population Zero (2016), written by Jeff Staranchuk and directed by Julian Pinder and Adam Levins.
 This is something of a curiosity, since Pinder is a serious documentary film-maker, who plays a version of himself in this work of fiction.
 The plot again involves a group of campers being murdered in the Zone of Death, after which the murderer surrenders himself to the authorities.
 His lawyer then invokes the Yellowstone Loophole, and the murderer goes free.
 Pinder and his cameraman set off to investigate the reasons for the murder, and to track down and interview the murderer.

 C.J.
-Box has written that the plot of Population Zero is a “poor re-hash” of Free Fire, but the film and novel seem very different to me.
+Box has written, in a Rotten Tomatoes review you can find here, that the plot of Population Zero is a “poor re-hash” of Free Fire, but the film and novel seem very different to me.
 I picked up on only two points of strong correspondence, beyond the obvious involvement of the Zone of Death—and it was of course Kalt, rather than Box, who first put the idea of murders being committed in this region into the public domain.
 The first correspondence between film and novel is one I’ve already mentioned—the murder of campers followed by surrender at the Ranger Station.
 The second is much more significant, and involves the final revelation of why some of the campers were killed.
 I shouldn’t give this one away, but I think it would be a quite remarkable coincidence if such an unusual plot element cropped up independently in film and novel.
 But between the opening scene and the closing revelation, the plots follow entirely different trajectories, and the final fates of the murderers couldn’t be more different.

 Population Zero is a slow build, but Pinder is an engaging protagonist, and portrays a slow descent into obsession and paranoia well.
 Of the two fictional accounts, I have to say I much prefer Pinder’s film.